Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Experiments

 \subsubsection{Effectiveness of Each Module}

 We conduct ablation studies to assess the contribution of each component in \name.
-As shown in Tab.~\ref{ablation}, the baseline without any module performs the weakest, highlighting the necessity of structured dynamic modeling.
+As shown in Tab.~\ref{ablation}, the baseline without any module performs the weakest, highlighting the limitation of learning affective dynamics in a single entangled pathway.
 Introducing \MA~significantly improves both discrete and continuous metrics by enhancing low-rank stability and reducing noise-driven fluctuations.
+This supports our hypothesis that stabilizing long-term emotional bases provides a more coherent contextual field, which benefits both category decision making and continuous trajectory regression.

 Adding \MB~brings further gains by decoupling sparse temporal perturbations and improving the discriminability of transient affect dynamics.
+Notably, the improvements after \MA$+$\MB suggest that stability and reactivity should not be optimized in a coupled manner: when transient fluctuations are routed and orthogonalized, the model becomes better at preserving short-lived discriminative cues without distorting the stable affective baseline.
 The incorporation of \MC~provides additional improvements through cross-scale coordination, aligning global stability with local sensitivity.
+This indicates that hierarchical aggregation, while necessary for semantic abstraction, can introduce structural drift if stable and transient components are not explicitly reconciled across scales; \MC helps to maintain a consistent low-rank sparse organization throughout the network depth.

 Finally, integrating \MD~yields the best overall performance by maintaining balanced optimization between smooth low-rank components and sensitive sparse dynamics.
-These observations confirm that each module fulfills a distinct yet complementary function, and their combination forms a coherent low-rank–sparse equilibrium that supports both robust classification and accurate affect regression.
+This result highlights that the benefit of hierarchical low-rank sparse modeling is not only architectural but also optimization-related: when gradient perturbations are adaptively regulated according to rank/sparsity-sensitive structure, training becomes more stable and generalization improves.
+Overall, these observations confirm that each module fulfills a distinct yet complementary function, \MA stabilizes bases, \MB isolates transients, \MC enforces multi-scale coherence, and \MD improves structure-aware optimization, and their combination forms a coherent low-rank sparse equilibrium that supports both robust classification and accurate affect regression.